 These include a few steps.

-- Initially, we should find the spatial symmetry ( spherical, cylindrical, planar) of charge distribution.
+- Initially, we should find the spatial symmetry (spherical, cylindrical, planar) of charge distribution.

 - Find charge enclosed by Gaussian surface.

 The electric field is a vector field which is associated with the Coulomb force experienced by a test charge at each point in the space to the source charge.
 The magnitude and the direction of the electric field can be determined by the Coulomb force F on the test charge q.
-If the field is created by a positive charge, the electric field will be in radially outward direction and if the field is created by negative charge, the electric field will be in radially inwards direction.
+If the field is created by a positive charge, the electric field will be in a radially outward direction, and if the field is created by a negative charge, the electric field will be in a radially inwards direction.

-Let, a point charge Q be placed in a vacuum.
-Then if we introduce another point charge q (test charge) at a distance r from the charge Q.
+Let a point charge Q be placed in a vacuum.
+Then, if we introduce another point charge q (test charge) at a distance r from the charge Q,

-Then the electric field at point p due to the point charge Q is given by,
+Then, the electric field at point p due to the point charge Q is given by,

 According to this definition,